josephbeuysmum/Dertisch/README.md

 Customers
 ---------

 The people ordering the food.
-Customers are `users`, the people using the actual app.
+Customers are users: the actual people using the actual app.

 How SWITCH/VIPER works in Filzanzug
 -----------------------------------